AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/column-settings.md"  > Header Text Wrapping </a> </p> </td>
    <td colname="col2"> <p>You can now wrap the header text in Freeform tables to make headers more readable and tables more shareable.
-We have added an option in Column settings called “Wrap Header Text.”
+We have added an option in Column settings called "Wrap Header Text."
 This is especially useful for .pdf rendering and for metrics with long names. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/components/apply-create-metrics.md"  > Right-Click to Create Metric </a> </p> </td>